akirk/playground-step-library/docs/tips.md

 Click the **three dots** next to "Launch in Playground" for more options:

-- **Share Step Library URL** - Link that opens the blueprint in Step Library
+- **Share Step Library URL** - Link that opens the steps in Step Library
 - **Copy Redirect URL** - Compact URL that redirects to Playground
 - **Download Blueprint** - Save as .json file
 - **Copy Blueprint JSON** - Raw JSON to clipboard